heyJonBray/infinite-inkblots/.github/pull_request_template.md

 ## Checklist

-Before submitting this PR, please make sure you have completed the following:

 - [ ] Run examples to verify functionality
 - [ ] Verify metadata matches traits
 - [ ] Update README.md with any relevant changes